TomasBari/tomas_bari_portfolio/README.txt

-Game Website
+Games Website

 Description
-This is a personal project — a web application showcasing simple games.
+This is a personal project.
 The website is built using HTML, CSS, Bootstrap, and some JavaScript.
 It is still a work in progress.

 Features
 Responsive design using Bootstrap